-As at August 31, 2023, the Company had \$nil in unspent flow through funds (August 31, 2022 - \$1,387,382).
+As at August 31, 2024, the Company had \$nil in unspent flow through funds (August 31, 2023 - \$ nil).

 In accordance with the flow through share agreements, the Company may be required to indemnify the holders of any such shares any tax and other costs payable to them in the event the Company does not fulfill its flow through expenditure requirements.